SJJK-Himself/apple-eater-gui/README.md

 # Apple-eater GUI
- A small toy where you feed apples to a fake AI
+ A small toy program with a simple GUI.
+ You feed apples to an "AI" to make it happy.